 Multicast MAC addresses

-When using IPv4, the multicast MAC address is a special value that begins with 01-00-5E in hexadecimal.
+When using IPv4, the Multicast MAC address is a special value that begins with 01-00-5E in hexadecimal.
 The remaining portion of the multicast MAC address is created by converting the lower 23 bits of the IP multicast group address into 6 hexadecimal characters.

 When using IPv6, the multicast MAC address used always begins with 33:33.
 The remaining portion is composed of the lowest (right-most) 32 bits of the multicast IPv6 address used.